original version appeared in: sirbacon.org

 The scheme may remind American males of my generation of the folding-in back cover of the satire periodical, Mad Magazine, which ran as a monthly feature for more than half a century:

 But the slice-and-dice preprocessing is damaging to the readability of the final prose, and the finished decoded (public) outer text is certain to have a strained, artificial sense to it.
-The counterparts can be seen in the Sam Jaffee artwork above, both in the text and the graphics.
+The counterparts can be seen in the Al Jaffee artwork above, both in the text and the graphics.
 But if you were a reader of Mad, you knew what to expect, and you never questioned it.
 For certain reasons, then, there was a reader-specific Suspension of Disbelief.

 It will be useful to develop an intuitive sense for this, to identify additional historical documents which also have had the Word Cipher secretly embedded within them (all along).